richardchien/bluetooth-communicator-android/README.md

 }, new OnLoseConnectionListener() {
     @Override
     public void onLoseConnection(BluetoothDevice device) {
-        // Do something after losing the connection with specific devcice }
+        // Do something after losing the connection with specific device }
 });